-The Company has various operating lease agreements in place for facilities and equipment as of December 31, 2016.
+The Company has various operating lease agreements in place for facilities and equipment as of December 30, 2017.
 Terms of these leases include, in some instances, scheduled rent increases, renewals, purchase options and maintenance costs, and vary by lease.
 These lease obligations expire at various dates through 2022.
-Aggregate rent expense was \$3.8 million, \$3.4 million, and \$3.2 million in fiscal years 2016, 2015, and 2014, respectively.
+Aggregate rent expense was \$3.4 million, \$3.8 million, and \$3.4 million in fiscal years 2017, 2016, and 2015, respectively.

-For the fiscal year ended December 31, 2016, the Company brewed over 95% of its core brands volume at Company-owned breweries.
+For the fiscal year ended December 30, 2017, the Company brewed over 90% of its volume at Company-owned breweries.
 In the normal course of its business, the Company has historically entered into various production arrangements with other brewing companies.
 Pursuant to these arrangements, the Company purchases the liquid produced by those brewing companies, including the raw materials that are used in the liquid, at the time such liquid goes into fermentation.
 The Company is required to repurchase all unused raw materials purchased by the brewing company specifically for the Company's beers at the brewing company's cost upon termination of the production arrangement.
 The Company is also obligated to meet annual volume requirements in conjunction with certain production arrangements, which are not material to the Company's operations.

 The Company's arrangements with other brewing companies require it to periodically purchase equipment in support of brewery operations.
-As of December 31, 2016, there were no significant equipment purchase requirements outstanding under existing contracts.
+As of December 30, 2017, there were no significant equipment purchase requirements outstanding under existing contracts.
 Changes to the Company's brewing strategy or existing production arrangements, new production relationships or the introduction of new products in the future may require the Company to purchase equipment to support the contract breweries' operations.